LibreWater/datalogging/README.md

 ## Configuration

-Depending on future sensor readings we'd need to update the database creation script (create_database.py)
+Depending on future sensor readings we'd need to update the table creation script (create_table.py) But maybe the table creation an altering (like adding more values) can also be done directly from the esp32

 ## Docker Compose